weknowinc/try-drupal/README.md

 ## Want to quickly see how Drupal works?

-This repo was created to make easy
+This repo was created to make easy to spinning up Drupal sites.

 ### Clone repository
 ```